 The dominant educational and cultural institutions today purport there to be an unparalleled, incomparable set of evils in human history: National Socialism, Adolf Hitler, and Germany between 1933-1945.

-The script goes that Hitler caused the Holocaust, World War 2 and would have eternally enslaved humanity had he not been stopped.
+The script goes that Hitler caused the Holocaust, World War Two and would have eternally enslaved humanity had he not been stopped.
 In his sheer malevolence, Hitler stands alone.
 (This is despite Hitler’s fellow 20th century dictators in Stalin and Mao, who arguably carried more malicious intentions and certainly killed more people).
 Today you can pragmatically defend Stalin along these lines: “Communism and equality was a good idea; it just doesn’t work in practice.”
-Whereas if you say anything that resembles this on National Socialism, one is mercilessly precluded from access to countless political, economic, cultural, technological and legal rights.
+Whereas if you say anything that resembles this on National Socialism, one faces political, economic, cultural and technological disenfranchisement.

 The favoured answer seems to be by socially, emotionally, financially and physically attacking anyone remotely resembling or adjacent to German National Socialism.
 Just as how advocates of universal health-care, the welfare state and workers rights can be associated with Stalinism; today, a similar connection that contemporary nationalists, conservatives, and all unashamed white people share with National Socialism, serves to justify ‘Nazi’ attacks and their ensuing dispossession.

 Take the Leftist support for ‘punching Nazis’.
 This first gained traction in 2017, after Richard Spencer was punched at the time of Donald Trump’s inauguration.
-Tellingly, Spencer said “I’m not a Neo-Nazi” before being cowardly assailed, essentially, for being a ‘Nazi’.
+Tellingly, Spencer said “I’m not a Neo-Nazi” before being cowardly assailed–for being a ‘Nazi’.

-Likewise, a recent CBS advertisement glorifies the violence committed against Spencer, and ends by imploring viewers: “It’s time to punch a few Nazis!”
+Likewise, a recent CBS advertisement glorifies the violence committed against Spencern and ends by imploring viewers: “It’s time to punch a few Nazis!”
 Now has Nyambi Nyambi since clarified his message: violence should only be committed against SS tattooed thugs, or those who endorse the founding of a National Socialist regime?
-No, and given the ongoing ‘Nazi’ witch-hunt earlier described, Nyambi’s vague, heedless plea should be interpreted in kind.
+No, and given the ongoing ‘Nazi’ witch-hunt earlier described, Nyambi’s heedless plea is meant to be interpreted in kind.